newtykip/euler/readme.md

 All of the solutions here are written in rust. [main.rs](src/main.rs) is the home to my helper command line that can scaffold files for me quickly, prefaced with a statement of the problem!
 As per the rules of the challenge, I may only publish the solutions to the first 100 problems here, so I will stop after that but still continue the challenge.

+I originally started the challenge in [the-honk](https://github.com/newtykins/the-honk) in TypeScript, and am currently in the process of porting over all of my already completed challenges.
+Check out my old work [here](https://github.com/newtykins/the-honk/tree/main/challenges/euler).

 ## Challenge Completion

 ### <!-- completed -->15<!-- completed --> out of 100 public challenges completed.